 Note From the Editors

-As consistent with our "One Firm Worldwide" mission at Jones Day, this publication is a broad effort by our [global digital health team] who is tracking all things digital health.
-We hope you find this Fall 2020 issue to be a thoughtful and curated one-stop resource for the latest developments in digital health law.
+We highlight that Cristiana Spontoni, Jörg Hladjk, and Liming Yuan are now serving as editors for Vital Signs to deepen the digital health content and coordination from Europe and Asia.
+As consistent with our "One Firm Worldwide" mission at Jones Day, this publication is a broad effort by our global digital health team who is tracking all things digital health.
+We hope you find this Summer 2020 issue to be a thoughtful and curated one-stop resource for the latest developments in digital health law.

 United States Developments